sujit1817/Sept2021/ADS_ass1_README.md

 10)List the examples where recursion is used
+Recursion is made for solving problems that can be broken down into smaller, repetitive problems. helps in reducing code length.
+- Adding a list of numbers.
+- factorial of a number.

 11)Explain the difference between Recursion and Iteration, justify which to use when,Tail recursion?